Scholarships available to UK/EU residents

 UK/EU Postgraduate Scholarship

 The School of International Development is offering a £1,000 fee waiver to all UK/EU students who have obtained a 1st Class degree.
+All students who have completed their undergraduate degree at UEA will receive an additional 20% fee reduction.

 How to apply - all eligible candidates with a 1st Class degree to whom the School have made an offer are automatically given the £1,000 fee waiver.